-This article provides an overview of the guidelines for contextualising units of competency, a process used in the vocational education and training sector to ensure that each unit of competency is relevant to its specific application.
+This article provides an overview of the guidelines for contextualising units of competency, a process used in the vocational education and training sector to ensure that each units of competency is relevant to its specific application.

 It will explain why contextualisation is necessary, what factors are considered when contextualising units, and provide tips for ensuring the process is carried out effectively.
 Additionally, this article will outline the processes involved in assessing contextualised units to ensure they meet industry standards.